harlan-zw/wp-keystone/README.md

 Setup
 -------------

-#### **Environment**

-This project utilizes [docker](https://www.docker.com/) for all its local development, before starting the setup make sure you have it installed.

 #### **Boilerplate Instructions**

+Install: `composer create-project loonpwn/wp-keystone project-name`

-First Run a search & replace for the following:
+First Run a search and replace for the following:
  - Your site url: `local.wp-keystone` -> local.your-domain
  - Your project title: `Wordpress Keystone` -> Your Project Name
  - Your project slug (docker): `wp-keystone` -> your-project-slug